jh3y/ep/README.md

 		animation: progress 5s;
 	}

+See issue #1, this is due to be out of the box as standard.

 #####helper classes

 There are some additional helper classes which can be used to add colors and positioning.
 Use them in combination.